Why Quality Early Education is Key to a Child's Future Success thumbnail

 Key Competencies and Skills

-Early childhood education is focused on the development of a wide range of skills that will form the basis for future success and learning.
+Early childhood education focuses on developing a range of essential skills that form the foundation for future learning and success:

 Literacy and Numeracy